zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

                              language.begin(),
                              language.end())) );
 }

-std::string translate_to_english(
-    std::string_view language,
-    std::string_view text)
-{
-    return translate_to_english_impl<german, french, spanish>(
-        language,
-        text);
-}
 ```

 ### B) Solution with Fold and Noreturn Function

-If one wants to factor out the handling of assembling the exception into a function one can do this as follows due to the relaxed rules for the conditional operator.
+If one wants to factor out the handling of assembling the exception into a function one can do this as follows due to the relaxed rules for the conditional operator proposed in [III Extension of Conditional Operator](##III Extension of Conditional Operator).

 ```
 #include <stdexcept>